tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [ ] Expected distribution and success of 2000 jobs over 3 node cluster w/ network disruption
 1. [ ] Expected distribution and success of 2000 jobs over 5 node cluster w/ network disruption
 1. [ ] Expected distribution and success of 2000 jobs over 10 node cluster w/ network disruption
-1. [ ] Logging functions as expected for all nodes in 3 node cluster
+1. [x] Logging functions as expected for all nodes in 3 node cluster

 ### Job Events (Ryan)
-1. [ ] Expected job events are visible for jobs with playbooks
+1. [x] Expected job events are visible for playbooks with multiple plays
-1. [ ] Expected job events are visible for playbooks with async tasks
+1. [x] Expected job events are visible for playbooks with async tasks
-1. [ ] Expected job events are visible for playbooks when free strategy is used
+1. [x] Expected job events are visible for playbooks when free strategy is used

 ### Workflows (Jim)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/workflow.md)